Conditional Relative Frequencies In Exercises 37–42, use the cont... | Study Prep in Pearson+

 Contingency Table

 A contingency table is a type of data representation that displays the frequency distribution of variables.
-It allows for the examination of the relationship between two categorical variables by showing how the categories intersect.
-Each cell in the table represents the count of occurrences for a specific combination of categories, making it easier to analyze patterns and associations.
+It allows for the examination of the relationship between two categorical variables by showing how the frequencies of one variable are distributed across the categories of another.
+Each cell in the table represents the count of occurrences for a specific combination of categories, facilitating the analysis of potential associations.

 Recommended video: